 Some points to consider when choosing a host for your membership site include:

-Support: If you’re anything like me, having support available 24/7 is a huge plus.
-If my members are hitting me up at midnight with concerns about the site failing, I want to be able to acquire answers right away.
-Services like WPX Hosting have done me exceptionally well in this regard.
+Having support available 24/7 is a huge plus.
+If my members contact me at midnight with concerns about the site failing, I want to be able to acquire answers right away.
+Services like WPX Hosting have served me exceptionally well in this regard.

-Speed: One of the most common complaints I hear from membership site owners is that their members are complaining about speed.
+One of the most common complaints I hear from membership site owners is about speed.
 When files load too slowly, a video lags midway through, or voices sound warped during a live call, this can have catastrophic results.
 It’s worth your time (and money) to find a host who continually delivers Superman speed results.

 Tip: If you don’t already own a domain for your membership site, you’ll need to acquire one.
 Use the following resources to learn more and ask the right questions when it comes to selecting a dependable domain registrar: